microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Features

 * Configuration of the data elements that need to be de-identified
-* Configuration of the de-identification method for each data element (masking, redacting and Date Shifting)
+* Configuration of the de-identification method for each data element (keeping, redacting, or Date-shifting)
+* Running the tool as part of Azure Data Factory to support de-identification of the data flows.
 * Running the tool on premise to de-identify a dataset locally
-* Running the tool as part of Azure Data Factory to support de-identification of the data flows.

 ## How it works
-The FHIR Anonymizer uses a configuration file to specify de-identification methods for different data-elements and datatypes, and other parameters to anonymize the data.
+The FHIR Anonymizer uses a configuration file specifying different parameters as well as de-identification methods for different data-elements and datatypes.

-FHIR Anonymizer comes with a default configuration file, which is based on the HIPAA safe harbor method.
+FHIR Anonymizer comes with a default configuration file, which is based on the [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method.
 You can modify the configuration file as needed based on the information provided below.

 ### The configuration file

 The configuration is specified in JSON format.
 It has three high-level sections.
-Two of these sections namely pathRules, and typeRules are meant to specify de-identification methods for data elements.
-De-identification configuration specified in the pathRules section override the corresponding configurations in the typeRules section.
-The third section named parameters affect global behavior.
+Two of these sections, namely _pathRules_, and _typeRules_ are meant to specify de-identification methods for data elements.
+De-identification configuration specified in the _pathRules_ section override the corresponding configurations in the _typeRules_ section.
+The third section named _parameters_ affect global behavior.

+Here is a sample configuration file:

 ```json
 {